CumulusNetworks/docs/content/cumulus-linux/Layer-2/Multi-Chassis-Link-Aggregation---MLAG.md

-Additionally, because S1 and S2 appear as a single switch to other bonding devices, you can also connect pairs of MLAG switches to each other in a switch-to-switch MLAG setupconfiguration:
+Additionally, because S1 and S2 appear as a single switch to other bonding devices, you can also connect pairs of MLAG switches to each other in a switch-to-switch MLAG setup:

 {{% imgOld 2 %}}

-In this case above example, L1 and L2 are also MLAG peer switches, and present a

-a two-port bond from a single logical system to S1 and S2.
+In this case, L1 and L2 are also MLAG peer switches, and present a two-port bond from a single logical system to S1 and S2.
 S1 and S2 do the same as far as L1 and L2 are concerned.
 For a switch-to-switch MLAG configuration, each switch pair must have a unique system MAC address.
-In the above example, switches L1 and L2 each have the same system MAC address configured. .
-Switch pair S1 and S2 each have the same system MAC address configured; however, it is a different system MAC address than the one used by the switch pair
-L1 and L2.
+In the above example, switches L1 and L2 each have the same system MAC address configured.
+Switch pair S1 and S2 each have the same system MAC address configured; however, it is a different system MAC address than the one used by the switch pair L1 and L2.

 ## <span>LACP and Dual-Connectedness</span>

 For MLAG to operate correctly, the peer switches must know which links are *dual-connected* or are connected to the same host or switch.
-To do this,You must specify a `clag-id` for every dual-connected bond on each peer switch; the `clag-id` must be the same for the corresponding bonds on both peer switches.
+To do this, specify a `clag-id` for every dual-connected bond on each peer switch; the `clag-id` must be the same for the corresponding bonds on both peer switches.
 Typically, [Link Aggregation Control Protocol (LACP)](http://en.wikipedia.org/wiki/Link_Aggregation_Control_Protocol#Link_Aggregation_Control_Protocol),